CodeSquirrel-API/RecrutaTech/README.md

 ## 🏁 Project

 **RecrutaTech** is an innovative web platform that offers essential features to streamline candidate recruitment.
-Its key features include:
+At the end of development, the platform should have the following
+features:

 * **Secure Login:** With a secure login system and multi-factor authentication, we ensure the protection of your company's data.